arcanjoaq/ubuntu/README.md

 ### What does the script install?

-*Install.sh* installs the following tools:
+It installs the following tools:

+* Git
 * Zsh
 * OhMyZsh!
 * Terminator